By Tony V. Zampella, designer of learning programs

 The hidden source of distress in business … is not bad strategy, old culture, or faulty data; it’s our disregard of the power that holding the moment plays in quality thinking and listening.

 Our VUCA (Volatile, Uncertain, Complex, and Ambiguous) work-life finds us forgetting how to hold the moment.
 Leaders and managers deal daily with an onslaught of information, increased complexity, and disruptive change, all of which assaults our senses.
-In the last two decades, life beyond work—our recreation and social lives—has shifted almost entirely from the physical to the mental realm.

 The hidden source of our distress in business and at all levels of leadership is not bad strategy, old culture, or faulty data; it’s our willful disregard of the power that holding the moment plays in quality thinking and listening.